Connecting Electroweak Symmetry Breaking and Flavor: A Light Dilaton ${\cal D}$ and a Sequential Heavy Quark Doublet $Q$

-In conclusion, LHC has entered Run 2 at 13 TeV would come to a close in 2018, but New Physics is still no where in sight.
+In conclusion, LHC Run 2 at 13 TeV would come to a close in 2018, but New Physics is still no where in sight.
 In face of Anderson's challenge that the 125 GeV boson itself may not be in the SM Langrangian, we have emphasized the possibility that it could still be the dilaton arising from scale invariance violation of some conformal sector at high scale.
-The SM ``Higgs'' nature of the 125 GeV boson should therefore be scrutinized free from any prejudice, and we must perform data-based, simultaneous measurement of VBF and jet-tagged ggF production with LHC Run 2 data.
-Heeding the cry, ``{Maybe the Higgs boson is fictitious!}'', could turn out to be a second cross-fertilization from condensed matter physics.
+The SM ``Higgs'' nature of the 125 GeV boson should therefore be scrutinized free from any prejudice, and we must perform \emph{data-based}, simultaneous measurement of \emph{jet-tagged ggF and} VBF production with LHC Run 2 data.
+Heeding the cry, ``\emph{Maybe the Higgs boson is fictitious!}'', could turn out to be a second cross-fertilization from condensed matter physics.
 If VBF is found suppressed, then the 125 GeV boson could be a dilaton ${\cal D}$ rather than $H$, with a heavy sequential quark doublet $Q$ as source of EWSB. $Q\bar Q$ condensation by extremum-strength Yukawa coupling implies $2m_Q \sim$ 4--5 TeV, which could explain the absence of New Physics so far at the LHC, motivating a higher energy collider.
-But high multiplicity vector boson production might appear at lower mass due to low-lying $Q\bar Q$ boundstates, and should be searched for.
-Corroborating evidence for a heavy sequential $Q$ could come from enhanced rare decays such as $B_d \to \mu^+\mu^-$ and $K_L \to \pi^0\nu\bar\nu$, which are being pursued concurrently during LHC Run 2 period.
-Whether ascertaining VBF production or the pursuit of rare flavor physics, the issue may take a few years to pan out, but it could completely change our perceptions of electroweak symmetry breaking.
+But high multiplicity vector boson production might appear at lower mass due to low-lying $Q\bar Q$ boundstates.
+Corroborating evidence for a heavy sequential $Q$ could come from enhanced rare decays such as $B_d \to \mu^+\mu^-$ and $K_L \to \pi^0\nu\bar\nu$.
+Whether ascertaining VBF production or the pursuit of rare flavor physics, the issue may take some years to pan out, but it could completely change our perceptions of electroweak symmetry breaking.
 While the above agenda needs to be checked, the recent observation of $t\bar tH$ at expected strength in SM poses a challenge that needs to be resolved.

 \